 concussion symptoms

-7 Common Symptoms of a Concussion You Shouldn’t Ignore
+7 Common Concussion Symptoms You Shouldn’t Ignore

 Have you recently hit your head and aren’t sure whether it’s something to worry about?
-Concussion symptoms can show up slowly — sometimes hours after the injury — which is why recognizing early signs of a concussion matters.
+Concussion symptoms can show up slowly, sometimes hours after the injury, which is why recognizing early signs of a concussion matters.
 In Canada, concussions are more common than many people think.
 One in four Canadians (24%) who reported a concussion in 2022 were injured during physical sports like hockey, football, skiing, or ringette.
 These everyday scenarios highlight just how easy it is for a concussion to happen.

-And while the symptoms of a mild concussion can be subtle — headaches, dizziness, blurred vision, or memory trouble — they’re important to take seriously.
+And while the symptoms of a mild concussion can be subtle headaches, dizziness, blurred vision, or memory trouble, they’re important to take seriously.
 If something feels “off” after a fall, hit, or jolt, listening to your body is essential.

 Lake Country Physiotherapy